Thailand

 Catching and holding live eels

-The Asian swamp eel (Monopterus albus), called Pla Lai in Thailand, is used as a food source and also for offerings to the spirit deities.
-When still slim and young, eels are sold to the Buddhist local population for doing…
+The Asian swamp eel (Monopterus albus), called Pla Lai in Thailand, is used as a food source and for offering to the spirit deities.
+When still slim and young, eels are sold to the Buddhist local population for doing a…

 Crab snare at Koh Samui

-Simple crab snare for use on a tropical beach A crab snare comes normally in the shape of a bait cage with about six snares around.
-This set-up is used in combination with either a fishing line and rod or…
+Simple crab snare for use on a tropical beach A crab snare is usually shaped like a bait cage with about six snares around it.
+This set-up combines a fishing line and rod or just hung down the sea bottom…

 Ricefield shrimps for food

-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in the Thai language, live in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators,…
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being…

 Hand lifting net (Yor lek) in Thailand

-Small lift net for catching daily meals of freshwater prawns and fish ‘Yor lek’ is a hand lifting net, and means in Thai language something like ‘small lift net’.
-‘Yor’ means ‘lift net’ and ‘lek’ means ‘small’.
+Small lift net for catching daily meals of freshwater prawns and fish ‘Yor lek’ is a hand-lifting net; in Thai, it means something like a ‘small lift net. ‘ ‘Yor’ means ‘lift net’ and ‘lek’ means ‘small’.
 Its big brothers…

 Cast net throwing technique

-Description of cast nets used in Thailand Cast nets in Thailand are available in different radii models – I prefer such with a radius of 3,5 meters.
-3,5 meters from the center of the net to the outer axial rim…
+Description of cast nets used in Thailand Cast nets in Thailand are available in different radius models.
+I prefer one with a radius of 3.5 meters, which is from the center of the net to the outer axial rim chain,…

 Small catfish got dangerous spines in Thailand